 This post will certainly be controversial if you are following standard health advice.
 But after exploring the evidence, I am more convinced than ever that polyunsaturated oils can cause incredible harm to our overall health.

 Healthy fats are essential for proper cell function

 The problem is that chemical and high heat refining and hydrogenation of fats destroys this vital electron cloud and as a result, these “pseudo” fats can no longer bind with oxygen or protein and instead ends up blocking circulation, damaging the heart, inhibiting cell renewal, and impeding the free flow of blood and lymph.

 Where do these “pseudo” fats come from?
-Most of the cooking oils used by manufacturers these days are omega-6 oils.
-More troubling though, is that they are processed and refined in such a way that makes them toxic to the body.
+Most of the fats used by manufacturers these days are omega-6.
+More troubling though is that they are processed and refined in such a way that makes them toxic to the body.
 This is because manufacturers use high heat and/ or the use of chemical solvents to extract the oils from their sources.
 Here is a brief description of the process.

 - Seeds, kernels, fruits and nuts are hulled and ground which exposes their oils to air and light and begins the rancidity process which creates free radical oxidation.
 After hulling, the pulp is then cooked for up to 2 hours at extremely high temperatures creating even more free radicals.
 The subsequent pressing of the seeds continues to expose the oil to more heat causing a chemical reaction that creates the same chemical constituent as plastic, varnish and shellac, and the final process of deodorizing and bleaching continues the damage that severely alters a once natural product.